 Some of the key risks faced by the Company in today's scenario are exchange ratevolatility and continued inflationary trend which is not only increasing cost pressures,but may also lead to demand compression for FMCG products.
 Increase of imitation/fakeproducts and brands can hamper our growth.
 Any unexpected changes in regulatory frameworkpertaining to fiscal benefits and health-related issues which may impact parts of ourbusiness or profitability is one of risks faced by the Company.
 A slowdown in overalleconomic growth can lead to pressure on disposable incomes and spending power of people.

 The Company is well aware of these risks and challenges and has put in place mechanismsto ensure that they are managed and mitigated with adequate timely actions.

-Statements in this Management Discussion and Analysis describing the Companysobjectives, projections, estimates and expectations may be forward lookingstatements within the meaning of applicable laws and regulations.
-Actual results maydiffer substantially or materially from those expressed or implied.Important developmentsthat could affect the Companys operations include a downward trend in the domesticFMCG industry, rise in input costs, exchange rate fluctuations, and significant changes inpolitical and economic environment in India, environment standards, tax laws, litigationand labour relations.
+Actual results may differ substantially or materially from those expressed or implied.Important developments that could affect the Company's operations include a downward trendin the FMCG industry, rise in input costs, exchange rate fluctuations and significantchanges in political and economic environment, environment standards, tax laws, litigationand labour relations.